-Skating season is on in Canada’s Capital Region!
+Skating season is on in the National Capital Region!
 So, bundle up, grab your skates and head down to the Rideau Canal Skateway!
 Explore all 7.8 kilometres, winding through Ottawa from downtown to Dows Lake — and on to Hartwells Locks.

 Now, we’ll take you through this classic Canadian experience.
 Here’s what to expect, as you make your way along each kilometre of the world’s largest skating rink.